 Ji joined the club from Japanese side INAC Kobe Leonessa, for whom she starred in a win over Chelsea in the final of the 2013 International Women's Club Championship (IWCC) in Tokyo.

 A four-time winner of her country’s Footballer of the Year award, Ji became the first South Korean to play in the FA Women’s Super League and proved to be an instant hit during her debut campaign in 2014.
+In April 2021, Ji became the first non-British player to reach 100 league appearances.
 Few players in the women’s game are blessed with the deft touch, vision, weight of pass and, most crucially, eye for goal that Ji possesses.

 Once again, her end-of-season goal tally for 2016 hit double figures, an impressive figure for a player who typically played as a No.10 but also spent periods in a deeper midfield role.

 Ji was among our leading scorers once again during the shortened 2017 Spring Series, firing in six goals from eight starts, including quick-fire braces in our opening Women’s FA Cup and league fixtures and another strike at Reading which came less than a minute after she had been brought on as a substitute.

 The goals continued to flow at a reasonable rate in the 2017/18 campaign, with 12 coming from 28 appearances.
 She scored in three consecutive rounds of the Champions League, including our only goal in the semi-final tie against Wolfsburg, and it was Ji’s sensational brace on the final day against Liverpool - one volleyed in with her right foot, the other curled home with her left - which confirmed our unbeaten status in the 2017/18 WSL season.

 A nomination for PFA Women’s Player of the Year, a spot in the Team of the Year and the Champions League squad of the season was evidence of another excellent campaign, as was another pair of major honours added to her collection.